Azure/fta-architecturalreview/articles/database.md

 * **What solutions do your DBAs use to manage the data estate?**

-    Determine whether there is a reliance on a DBA using RDP onto the servers.<br><br>Determine if there is a more appropriate approach to managing the fleet driving the data layer.
+    Determine whether there is a reliance on a DBA using RDP onto the servers.

+    Determine if there is a more appropriate approach to managing the fleet driving the data layer.

 * **How do you determine the current patch level across the estate?**